Day 3 - Releasing negative emotions

 10. What have you learned about your feelings of shame around your patterns from your drawing?

-The next step to complete the process is the transformation of the image of your feelings into a positive and empowering image.
+The next step is to transform your artwork and, therefore, your emotional state into a positive and empowering image.

-If you feel ready to tackle that now, you can skip straight to the next exercise
+If you feel ready to tackle that now, you can go straight to the next exercise.
+Or, take a break and reflect on your image and your process so far.